-Wait for your skin to adjust to tea tree oil before you experiment anything else on your face.
-While your skin adjusts to tea tree make sure you do not use benzoyl peroxide product.
+Wait for your skin to adjust to tea tree oil before you experiment with anything else on your face.
+While your skin adjusts to the tea tree oil make sure you do not use benzoyl peroxide product.

 If you see any signs of irritation remember do not continue the use of tea tree oil.
 It is always great if you take the consultation of a doctor before you start using it.

 Tea tree oil does not have benefits that are limited to our skin.
-As mentioned above it is has capability of giving us a lot more than just one or two advantageous.
-It is used as an ingredient in numerous products that include acne washes, pads, astringents and cleansers.
+As mentioned above it is has the capability of giving us a lot more than just one or two advantageous.
+It is used as an ingredient in numerous products that include acne washes, pads, astringents, and cleansers.